teeohem96/VA-Sheet-Tracer/README.md

 The following are some examples of flowlines traced using the features of this tool:

-1. Long Distance Seeds.
+### Long Distance Seeds

 This is useful in situations where the flow of the line is visually well defined, and can be called easily by the segmenter
 ![][line_image_wide_1] ![][line_image_wide_2]

-2. Moving in Traffic.
+### Moving in Traffic

 The Algorith handles crowded segments well, and allows for segmentation of crowded areas that are visually readable by a segmenter
 ![][line_image_crowded_1] ![][line_image_crowded_2]

-3. Parsing Mush.
+### Parsing Mush

 Mushy sections can be hard to parse visually, but if the operator is confident in their judgement about where a segment starts and ends, the algorithm does a decent job of joining the two points.
 ![][line_image_mush_1] ![][line_image_mush_2]

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+Overall this line tracing algorithm works well in a variety of situations commonly faced by segmenters.
+We understand that more work must be done to increase performance in terms of speed, usability, and automation.
+This project is ultimately intended to help recover the maximum amount of surface area with the minimum amonut of suffering.

 ### Built With